rahul-pesto/mock-interview-1/README.md

 ## Task 1

-Align the object to the center (exact center) of parent container
+Align the object to the center (exact center) of parent container.

 ## Task 2

 Create a circle with green colour and align it the top right corner of the card.
-Thus, it should appear as if the card is online
+Thus, it should appear as if the card is online.

 ## Task 3

-Reduce the load on main thread in order to make the UI interactive while the calculation is going on in the background
+Reduce the load on main thread in order to make the UI interactive while the calculation is going on in the background.

 ## Task 4

-Create a prototype for strings named as replaceMyName, which should replace all the instance of the string in the given string with the provided string
+Create a prototype for strings named as replaceMyName, which should replace all the instance of the string in the given string with the provided string.